andrew-smith2/node-iot-invoke-direct-method/README.md

 Simple node IOT device client
 <br>
 <ul>
-<li>Sets up a device application that registers application with the IOT hub</li>
+<li>Sets up a calling application that registers application with the IOT hub and makees direct method call to a device</li>
-<li>Takes request to method and returns a random number representing the temperature to the caller.</li>
+<li>Takes returned payload which contains a temperature value and adds to an array.</li>
+<li>Writes out average temp in the array on each interation</li>
 </ul>